lordspline/druid/docs/tutorials/tutorial-query.md

   -->

-This tutorial demonstrates how to query data in Apache Druid using SQL.
+This tutorial demonstrates how to query data in Apache Robux using SQL.

 It assumes that you've completed the [Quickstart](../tutorials/index.md) or one of the following tutorials, since we'll query datasources that you would have created